alperdomo/CoverageAndPower/README.md

 ### Step II.
 Calculate the power and feature counts
-In this step the statistical power for detecting allele specific expression (AES) is performed.
+In this step the statistical power for detecting allele imbalance is performed.

 The script will read all *.cov.bed files, which are generated in the previous step, and calculate the power using as effect's values: 0.63,0.68,0.74,0.79,0.84.
 This values can be changed by within the script PowerAndFeatureCounts.pl.

-A graphical representation of the statistical power per each sample will be created.
+Plot the statistical power per each sample will be created.

-In this step, the counts per features for SNPs that are found in heterozygous state (hetSNPs) within specific genome elements (Genes or Peaks) will be calculated.
+Counts the hextSNPs within specific genome elements (Genes or Peaks) will be calculated.
 For genes it will produce two feature files (txt) containing the information for exons and for genes.
+It will also plot the amount of HetSNPs per feature at different ranges of coverage.

 To run this step you require the following information:
   - Power calculation script  (`PlottingPowerSim.R`)